MCG Manager - v20029

 [Click to view large picture]

-7. Place a check mark on the songs you wish to extract or press CheckAll(6) button for all songs.
+7. Place a check mark on the songs you wish to encode or press CheckAll(6) button to select all songs.
 Press the Encode(19) button to begin encoding.

 8. [Click to view large picture]

-9. When the encoding is complete, the encoded song files will be shown in the Target window with temporary numbers as shown below.
+9. When done, the encoded songs will appear in the Target window with temporary numbers as shown.

 10. [Click to view large picture]